EHfive/einat-ebpf/docs/reference/rfc-compliance.md

     applicable to NATs that do not support IP address pooling.
 -   ❓ Not applicable.

-`einat` does support "IP address pooling" so this requirement is not applicable.
+`einat` does not support "IP address pooling" so this requirement is not applicable.

 However, with `bpf_fib_lookup_external` enabled `einat` would query routing table to determine initial NAT external address which is similar to "IP address pooling".
 And if there is some policy-based routing rule(i.e. `ip rule`) selects preferred external address that is destination dependent, the "Paired" behavior would be broken.